 Jennifer McClure is a sociologist of religion whose work focuses on churches, synagogues, and other local congregations.
 She received her Ph.D. in Sociology from Penn State University.
 Her professional interests include religious congregations, prosocial behavior (volunteering, charitable giving, etc.), social psychology, social networks, and statistics.
 She teaches courses that integrate social scientific insights with ministry preparation: church dynamics; faith development; conflict, change, and misconduct in ministry; Christian faith and community service.
 Her research projects focus on: Jesus’s social network (i.e., the relational dynamics surrounding His life and ministry); social networks and relational patterns among congregations in central Alabama; church-based ministries that encourage people to more deeply understand and live out their callings.

-McClure enjoys rock climbing and hiking.
+McClure enjoys rock climbing, cycling and hiking.

 Degrees and Certifications

 - B.A., Sociology and Mathematics, Mount Vernon Nazarene University, 2010

 - American Sociological Association

 - Association for the Sociology of Religion

 - Association of Religion Data Archives